bharatimalik/Speed_Camera_Violations/FinalVersion.md

 * Thus, I didn't merge any new datasets found online in order to keep the original data integrity intact.
 * Working for final version gave me an understanding on how the same information could be delivered using more simple yet effective visualizations.

+## Tableau Link

+[Here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/V1FindingsforMayorofChicago) is the Tableau Public for both the versions.
+First version is under the tab named: V1 Findings for Mayor of Chicago Final version is under the tab named: V2 Findings for Mayor of Chicago